voi-api/voi-api.github.io/maas-pro.md

 ## Get zone areas v2

-This endpoint returns the same data as version one except free-floating an extra area type.
+This endpoint returns the same data as version one except free-floating as an extra area type.

 ### HTTPS request